Termite Barriers: Protection for existing homes

 Termites damage homes fast, The Pest Company can ensure you are in the right place when is comes to protecting your home using a termite barrier/treated zone.
 We have 18 years trading experience, some of our long term repeat customers are still using us after 17 years.
 We have the right people within our business to ensure you will be provided with the best available options when it comes to protecting your home.

-Protecting a Home against Termites is a difficult job for any Termite Technician in the Industry.
-Most of all, it’s not always the Termites and the ability of protecting a property, it’s more dealing with the Construction methods used during the build.
+Protecting a Home against Termites is always a case to case scenario for any Termite Technician in the Industry.
+Most of all, it's not always the Termites and the ability of protecting a property, it's more dealing with the Construction methods used during the build.
 Houses built into hills with masses of soil built up against walls always pose a threat and so do houses constructed on a concrete slab or homes with a sub-floor with timber flooring on bearers and joists.

 Providing protection for us at The Pest Company will always be a case to case scenario.
 A clear indication of what system should be used and how to apply it is always done by first having a Termite Inspection completed, then we can provide options on the best solution in termite protection.
 What no-one ever knows is if a termite nest is buried under the grounds of your property or a neighbouring property! so protecting a property is essential.

 Providing termite protection to any property requires experience and skill, backed by a licensed company like The Pest Company that is insured and can offer a $100,000.00 Timber Replacement Warranty * Conditions apply as not every home will comply.
 Sometimes a Termite Management Program may involve multiple systems to protect a property.
 All Termite Management systems require annual Termite inspections and some more at risk houses requiring 3 or 6 month inspections.
 Rest assure we have treated and protected thousands of properties over the past 18 years giving us the essential experience required to manage property's from Termite ingress.